3and4/Leither/doc/whitepaper-en.md

 Internet business can be divided into categories of search engine, content, social media and tool.
 + **Search engine**
 Google, Amazon, Alibaba and Baidu all profit from **Information Search**.
-In Leither network, user can select its preferred search engine and set its own search strategy.
+In Leither network, user can select its preferred search engine and customize its own search strategy.
 Therefore search service will not be controlled by a few providers, instead user can take control of and customize its own search result.
 + **Social media**
-FB, Twitter, Wechat make huge profits by controlling the **Social Relationship** of users.
+FB, Twitter and Wechat make huge profits by controlling the **Social Relationship** of users.
 In Leither network, data of social connections are saved by user owned devices, therefore all of the attached messages, Apps and services are also selected and customized by user.
 + **Content and Service**
 On-line video, music and news media provide **Content and Service**.
 In Leither network, content and service can be split into finer parcels, and packaged into MiMei format.
-Content producer can publish directly to its own node, or collect content from regular internet and put it on its node.
-MiMei can flow freely among nodes, users can also customize content search method and resources, not to be subjected to criminal abuse by Gig Techs anymore.
+Content producer can publish directly from its own node.
+MiMei can flow freely among nodes, users can also customize content search method and resources, not be subjected to criminal abuse by Big Techs anymore.
 + **Tool**
 Google Doc, online office, XMind make profits  by providing **Tool Services**.
 In Leither, Tool application is also a MiMei.